 As the market fluctuates, the value of scrap metals can vary.
 This is why quotes are valid for 24 hours to give you some time to think about it.
 Remember, you can also leave us feedback any time, and this helps us ensure we deliver the best service possible.

 Can you pay somebody else instead of me?

 Yes, this is possible.
 As long as we have the legal permission for the registered keeper to do so.
-A good example of this is we can pay of peoples finance for them directly.

 My car is worth more than the quoted price, what now?

-It’s important to remember that you are selling a damaged or broken vehicle.
 We understand that you may feel it’s worth more, especially if you paid a high price for it.
 To get the most accurate quote possible, please ensure you enter the correct details and include any detail on modifications and added extras.
 If you do feel the vehicle is worth more then the price you have seen online, then please give one of our expert team a call and they will try to improve on it if we can.

 I’ve changed my mind, what can I do?

 We understand that sometimes circumstances change.
 You have the right to change your mind, up until the change of ownership has taken place.
 Depending on how far through the collection process you are, there may be costs involved.
 If you are thinking of changing your mind, please let us know ASAP and we will do what we can to help.

 I don’t have the keys to my car, what now?